 The scheme will benefit hundreds of thousands of employees, but it will also affect employers.
 If employers fail to meet their auto-enrolment obligations, they will be subject to penalties, and possibly even prosecution.

-Key things for employers to consider before auto-enrolment:
+Key things for employers to consider:

 - Employers must match all eligible employees’ contributions